kbruegge/wavelet-denoising/notizen.md

     float Coeff_h2 = 1. / 16.;

 which is crazy speak for something symmetric I presume.

-Using the coefficients c = [1/16, 1/4, 3/8 , 1/4, 1/16] makes more sense.
+While i'm not quite sure yet how these coefficients connect to those used during the construction of Splines or Bspline Basis functions I presume the coefficients c = [1/16, 1/4, 3/8 , 1/4, 1/16] makes more sense.
+Interestingly this corresponds to

+    1/2 * (coefficients of the two scale relationship of the cubic bspline)

-This is a B3 spline in 1D.
-The 2D matrix is the outer product of the c with itself.
+The outer product of the c with itself yields this matrix.

     In [18]: np.outer(c, c)
     Out[18]: